Gun fired on Pennsylvania compound of Turkish cleric Fethullah Gulen

 Breaking News Emails

-A gunshot was fired on the Pennsylvania compound of exiled Turkish cleric Fethullah Gulen on Wednesday after an unidentified man entered the property, according to police.
+A gunshot fired by security personnel on Wednesday drove off a man who had entered the Pennsylvania compound of exiled Turkish cleric Fethullah Gulen, according to police.

-A white man wearing all dark clothing allegedly entered the compound in Saylorsburg, Pennsylvania, according to a Pennsylvania State Police report.
+A white man dressed in dark clothing entered the compound in Saylorsburg, Pennsylvania, according to a Pennsylvania State Police report.

 The man was believed to be armed, a spokesman for Gulen told Reuters.

-The police were called and security personnel fired a warning shot and the man in dark clothing ran off, according to authorities.
+The police were called and security personnel fired a warning shot and the man ran off, according to authorities.

 Troopers searched the area but were unable to locate the intruder.

+The incident comes days after Ibrahim Kalin, a spokesman for Turkish President Recep Tayyip Erdogan, said Turkey's National Intelligence Organization would launch overseas "operations" against supporters of Gulen.

+"They will feel Turkey breathing down their neck," Kalin told reporters in Ankara.

-Gulen has become a contentious figure after Turkish president Recep Tayyip Erdogan accused him of orchestrating an attempted military coup in 2016 from his Pennsylvania compound.
+Gulen, 77, has become a contentious figure after Erdogan accused him of orchestrating an attempted military coup in 2016 from his Pennsylvania compound.

 Gulen denounced the coup attempt and denied he had a hand in its inspiration.